All the British Royal Residences You Need To Check Out

 7. Palace of Holyroodhouse

 Whenever Queen Elizabeth II heads up north, she stays at her official residence in Edinburgh — she does visit the Scottish capital every year around the end of June to early July.
 Nicknamed Holyrood Palace, the palace was originally built to be a monastery in 1128.
-Instead of taking up residence on at the solemn Edinburgh Castle, monarchs preferred Holyroodhouse for its green space.
+Instead of taking up residence at the solemn Edinburgh Castle, monarchs preferred Holyroodhouse for its green space.
 One of the more notable residents is Mary, Queen of Scots, and visitors will be able to walk through the rooms where she spent most of her life, as well as some of her personal effects.

 A tour will provide a look at the state apartments, including the throne room and privy chamber where Queen Elizabeth II hosts meetings during Holyrood Week; Mary, Queen of Scots’ chambers, such as her bedchamber, outer chamber, and supper room, where she saw her private secretary murdered; the Great Gallery, used as an audience chamber and space for extravagant parties; the ruins of Holyrood Abbey; and the gardens.

 In addition, there are also rotating exhibits that provide a look into history, both modern and otherwise.
-One of the exhibits on right now displays the outfits seen at Harry and Meghan’s wedding.